top of page

 Integrating Awareness Training into Mental Health Initiatives

-Mental health initiatives are increasingly recognized as essential to a healthy workplace.
+Mental health initiatives are increasingly recognised as essential to a healthy workplace.
 Baby loss and infertility awareness training fits naturally into these programs by addressing specific sources of emotional distress that might otherwise be overlooked.

 Organisations that include this training demonstrate a commitment to holistic employee wellbeing.
 It signals that the company values all aspects of mental health and recognises the diverse experiences of its workforce.